ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

 ```` -->

 ## Usage
 Sequential search is rarely used in practice due to better alternatives such as binary search and hash tables.
 That said, sequential search has the advantage of being both simple to implement and not requiring the list to be sorted.
 As a result, it is commonly implemented in unsorted lists as they cannot leverage any better alternatives.
-At least not with a classical computer...
+At least not with a classical computer…

+In fact, in cases where the list is small or searching is not too common, sequential search may even prove to be a faster solution as it does not require the list in question to constantly be sorted.

 ## Analysis
 ### Time Complexity